MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/code-examples-for-the-windows-store-submission-api.md

 keywords: windows 10, uwp, Windows Store submission API, code examples
 ---

-# Code examples for the Windows Store submission API
+# Code examples for the submission API

 This section provides code examples for using the *Windows Store submission API* in several different programming languages.